 CARTO offers a "Builder" app for web-based design and an "Engine" piece consisting of APIs.
 CARTO services can perhaps be considered as either PaaS or SaaS.
 How can we distinguish between them?
 One way is to consider how they will be used.
 If the service is being used as a source and combined with others, then it is probably a platform service.
 If it is being consumed directly by the end user, then it's a software service.
 Along the same lines, if you access the service programmatically, it's more likely to be a platform service than if you access it with a GUI.

 So, if we used CARTO as a source of web maps that we pass along to end users, then it's a software service.
 If we use CARTO as a "table in the cloud" then we would be using it as a platform.
-CARTO's provision of spatial data tables on the internet, along with both GUI and programmatic access for users and progammers, makes them a good example of a cloud GIS.
+CARTO's provision of spatial data tables on the Internet, along with both GUI and programmatic access for users and programmers, makes them a good example of a cloud GIS.